 The High-Level Officials Meeting is part of the process of building a long-term framework for engagement of States and other actors in refugee situations, as set out in the Global Compact on Refugees.
 It is a dynamic moment and milestone in implementing this approach.

-The event will be an opportunity for senior government officials and representatives of relevant stakeholder groups to take stock of progress and maintain the momentum towards achieving the objectives of the Global Compact on Refugees (GCR).
-Participants will identify progress, challenges and where further engagement is needed to increase support, self-reliance and access to solutions for refugees, taking into consideration the challenges posed by the pandemic.
+The event offered the opportunity for senior government officials and representatives of relevant stakeholder groups to take stock of progress made and to maintain the momentum towards achieving the objectives of the Global Compact on Refugees (GCR).
+Participants identified progress, challenges and where further engagement might be needed to increase support, self-reliance and access to solutions for refugees, taking into consideration the challenges posed by the pandemic.

-Recognizing that many endeavours to facilitate solutions have been delayed by travel and other restrictions during the pandemic, the HLOM will be an opportunity to review where efforts have continued or been adapted.
-It will also review what more is needed both to advance third-country solutions addressed in the three-year strategy on resettlement and complementary pathways and to support conditions in countries of origin for sustainable voluntary return in safety and dignity.
+- recognized that many endeavours to facilitate solutions have been delayed by travel and other restrictions during the pandemic.
+The HLOM offered an opportunity to review where efforts have continued or been adapted and what more is needed both to advance third-country solutions addressed in the three-year strategy on resettlement and complementary pathways and to support conditions in countries of origin for sustainable voluntary return in safety and dignity.

-- Expand support for refugees and the countries who receive them
+- expanding support for refugees and the countries who receive them;

-- Advance implementation of the pledges made at the first Global Refugee Forum
+- advancing implementation of the pledges made at the first Global Refugee Forum;

-- Direct efforts to the areas in need of further support
+- directing efforts to the areas in need of further support.

-Find out more about those priorities in the Reflecting on progress and charting the future infographic.
+Further information on these priorities can be found in the Reflecting on progress and charting the future infographic.

-This review of progress, challenges, and areas in need of support of these objectives will shape the substance and implementation of both ongoing and future pledges, support, partnerships, and initiatives to strengthen international cooperation in refugee responses and translate the Global Compact on Refugees into concrete improvements in the lives of refugees and the communities that host them.
+Reviewing the progress and identifying challenges and areas in need of support will shape the substance and implementation of both ongoing and future pledges, partnerships and initiatives.
+The aim is to strengthen international cooperation in refugee responses, offer support where needed and translate the Global Compact on Refugees into concrete improvements in the lives of refugees and the communities that host them.